-This scene tends to set this gentleman with the hat, who I will refer to as ATMOM, aside from everyone else as they are all clearly engaged in daily activities.
+Not knowing who the visitor is, I will refer to him as ATMOM.
 ATMOM?
-Acronym for Automatic Totalisators Man Of Mystery.
-This suggests to me that ATMOM is a visitor as I do not get the impression this pair are discussing a quality control issue with the counter drum-wheel, ATMOM is holding!
-Additionally ATMOM is the only one wearing a hat and there are coats and hats hanging on the walls presumably belonging to the employees.
-Most significant is that someone has considered ATMOM worthy of particular attention and drawn an arrow on the photograph pointing him out and providing a three word annotation which can be seen written across the second beam above him and to the right, above the join between the lower beam and the supporting pillar.
-Unfortunately the words near the tail of the arrow.
-I used to be fairly sure the first two words read Curtis of however the third word was and remains quite illusive and looks like Camera however there are many other possibilities like Canada Canoba Canola Camala Camela or Camola.
+An acronym for Automatic Totalisators Man Of Mystery.
+Aside from ATMOM and his discussion partner, everyone else is clearly engaged in their daily work activities, with some who have been distracted by the photo being taken and are looking up at the camera.
+I get the impression ATMOM is a visitor as I think it is improbable that he and the manager like person are discussing a quality control issue with the drum counter display wheel that ATMOM is holding!
+Adding to the impression ATMOM is a visitor, there are coats and hats seen hanging on the walls presumably belonging to the employees, yet ATMOM is the only one wearing a hat which probably means he was not planning to stay all day or do any work.
+Elevating ATMOM to the status of significant visitor, it is clear that someone has considered ATMOM worthy of particular attention by drawing an arrow on the photograph pointing him out and providing a three word annotation which can be seen written across the second beam above him and to the right, above the join between the lower beam and the supporting pillar.
+Unfortunately the identification words near the tail of the arrow are unclear.
+For some time I was fairly sure the first two words read Curtis of however the third word was and remains quite illusive and looks like Camera however there are many other possibilities like Canada Canoba Canola Camala Camela or Camola.
 In any case, ATMOM was worthy of note even if we don't get the message!
 More after the image...

 The photographers stamp on the photograph reads Hall & Co 44 Hunter Street Sydney

-As ATMOM seems to be having someone explaining a drum counter wheel from a drum counter display, following is a comment from Neville Mitchell, a long serving Automatic Totalisators manager regarding one of the drum counter displays with an associated adder in the image above: The Larger Drum Adder looks familiar, I think it is the same as the 1936 version I re-installed at the Royal Bangkok Sports Club track in 1969.
+Returning to the image at the top of this page, as ATMOM seems to be interested in a Drum Counter Display Wheel and the person with him seems to be explaining something about it, I will write a bit about it.
+This Drum Counter Display Wheel is a part of a Counter Display Unit that has an inbuilt adder and four Drum Counter Display Wheels.
+There are four of these Counter Display Units sitting on the bench three small ones and one large one.
+There are several of these Units in a Public Display Indicator one unit for each runner in a race and another that displays the pool grand total.
+Additionally there is one of these Public Display Indicators for each pool.
+Following is a comment from Neville Mitchell, a long serving Automatic Totalisators manager and engineer regarding the large Counter Display Unit, which Neville refers to as The Larger Drum Adder as they have a built in adder, sitting on the bench: The Larger Drum Adder looks familiar, I think it is the same as the 1936 version I re-installed at the Royal Bangkok Sports Club track in 1969.
 These were the one's with the mercury digit transfer forked switches. we have mentioned before.
-The larger drum adder Neville refers to is the device in the middle of the bench consisting of four display drums.
-The first two digits are showing 98 the following digit is half way between 6 and 7 and the final digit is between 2 and 3.
+The first two digits of the large Counter Display Unit are showing 98 the following digit is half way between 6 and 7 and the final digit is between 2 and 3.
 This device sums the total investment on a particular runner.
 The forked mercury switches Neville refers to, are discussed in the third image in the Longchamps Paris 1928 section of the photo gallery.
-To view this, click on the image, scroll to the bottom of the page, select the previous page button in the navigation bar and scroll down to the Longchamps Paris 1928 section and click on the third thumbnail showing the large shaft adder and read the paragraph starting with Neville Mitchell, the best historian of this company...
+To view this, click on the image at the top of this page, scroll to the bottom of the newly loaded page, select the previous page button in the navigation bar and scroll down to the Longchamps Paris 1928 section and click on the third thumbnail showing the large shaft adder and read the paragraph starting with Neville Mitchell, the best historian of this company...

 The image above titled Aerial View Alice Street factory post Automatic Totalisators Limited, was extracted from a 1949 aerial survey photograph titled City of Sydney - Aerial Photographic Survey, 1949 Map 102 and is from the Historical Atlas of Sydney.
 I received the aerial photograph image from Naomi Crago, an archivist at the City of Sydney archives when I enquired about the Newtown Project and the Alice Street factory.